Bernard-A/IoTRoam-Tutorial/NetworkServer-Server-Setup.md

 In the event of one using NS that is not Chirpstack, please make sure that you [Verifying Communication between RGW->NS] .
 Once verified, Next section to follow : [AS_Setup]

-If you are using Multitech mDot and you have verified accessing the ED by following the page, Next section to follow : [AS_Setup]
+If you are using Chirpstack NS, Next section to follow : [AS_Setup]

  * In any case, If you want to go back to the [Readme Page]
  * In any case, If you want to go back to the [Architecture page]